Nicole Phelps Claps Back at Critics After She Pumps Breast Milk at Husband Michael's Gala

 RELATED: Jessie James Decker Shares Candid Breastfeeding Photo as She Asks For Mommy Advice

 “Some won’t agree with where I did this and even worse if I was sitting there with Beckett nursing people might judge me,” she continued.
-“But breastfeeding is NATURAL, I have to admit there were times at the olympics I was feeding [now-2-year-old son Boomer Robert] in the stands.”
+“But breastfeeding is NATURAL, I have to admit there were times at the Olympics I was feeding [now-2-year-old son Boomer Robert] in the stands.”

 “I want it to be known women don’t have to hide in a bathroom to take a moment to provide our babies with food,” she wrote.